mazhar266/telegraf-influxdb-grafana-docker/README.md

-# (Grafana + InfluxDB + CollectD) / Docker
+# (Grafana + InfluxDB + Telegraf) / Docker

 ![Schema](schema.jpg "Schema")

-This repository shows how to use a docker to setup a local collectd, influxdb, grafana stack.
+This repository shows how to use a docker to setup a local telegraf, influxdb, grafana stack.

 You can use this repository to try collect system data, store it in influxdb